 But if it shows Count instead of Sum.
 Well, there are three reasons why this is the case:

 1. There are blank cells in your values column within your data set; or

 2. There are “text” cells in your values column within your data set; or

 3. A Values field is Grouped within your Pivot Table.

 So if you have at least one blank cell in a Values column, Excel automatically thinks that the whole column is text-based.
 Pretty stupid but that’s the way it thinks.

 Also if you have a cell that is formatted as Text within your Values column, then it will also cause it to Count rather than Sum.
 This usually happens when you download data from your ERP or external system and it throws in numbers that are formatted as text e.g. 382821P

-We get the annoying Count of Sales below:
+We get the annoying Sales Count in Pivot table below: